Measure equivalence rigidity of $\mathrm{Out}(F_N)$: Stabilizers of collections of -splittings and associated canonical splittings

 \begin{rk} If $(A,\calp)$ is weakly QH with sockets but not QH with sockets, then there is a free splitting of $A$ relative to $\calp$ dual to a properly embedded arc in the underlying surface, whose endpoints are on a boundary component corresponding to an improper socket not appearing in $\calp$.
 Thus, if $(A,\calp)$ is weakly QH with sockets and if there is no free splitting of $A$ relative to $\calp$, then $(A,\calp)$ is in fact QH with sockets. \end{rk}

-\begin{rk} If $(A,\calp)$ is QH with sockets, then one can choose a socket decomposition of $(A,\calp)$ such that all the Möbius sockets appear in $\calp$.
-Indeed, starting with any socket decomposition $\Lambda$ of $(A,\calp)$ with underlying surface $\Sigma$, one can glue a Möbius band on $\Sigma$ for each Möbius socket not appearing in $\calp$ and remove the corresponding edge of $\Lambda$.
-This decomposition of $(A,\calp)$ is its cyclic JSJ decomposition by \cite[Proposition~4.24]{DG_isomorphism}.
-In particular, it is unique. \end{rk}
+\begin{rk} If $(A,\calp)$ is QH with sockets, then one can choose a socket decomposition of $(A,\calp)$ without any Möbius socket (see Figure~\ref{fig:socket}).
+Indeed, start with any socket decomposition $\Lambda$ of $(A,\calp)$ with underlying surface $\Sigma$.
+If there are Möbius sockets (which are by definition not in $\calp$), one can remove the corresponding edges of $\Lambda$ and glue back a Möbius bands on the corresponding boundary components of $\Sigma$.